Jaehyeon-O-Ob/NanoToxRadar/README.md

                'Coating': '',
                'Diameter(nm)': 500}
 ```
 at this point, there are the following rules.
-(Please, Check all things!)
 - Core is needed.
 - Shell is only filled with the list in "shell_volume_list.csv".
 - If users input doping component, 'Doping Rage(%)' is mandatory within 1~100.
-- The range of 'Diameter(nm)' covers from 1nm to 700nm.
-If nanomaterial diameter value is out of the range, the cytotoxicity prediction accuracy can be reduced as the model operates outside its trained domain.
+- **(Caution!)** **The range of 'Diameter(nm)' covers from 1nm to 700nm.
+If nanomaterial diameter value is out of the range, the cytotoxicity prediction accuracy can be reduced as the model operates outside its trained domain.**

 ### 5. Final Step - Users get "result_from_model.csv" file.

 ## References
 [1] Shin et al., Use of Size-Dependent Electron Configuration Fingerprint to Develop General Prediction Models for Nanomaterials.
 NanoImpact 2021, 21, 100298.

 [2]